envision2bwell/envision-standards/docs/assessments.md

 # Skills assessment project

 # Technical
-have a look at the the [PR standard](https://github.com/FreshinUp/fresh-platform/blob/master/docs/pull-request-standards.md)
+have a look at the the [PR standard](https://github.com/envision2bwell/envision-standards/blob/main/docs/pull-request-standards.md)
 1. on the PR description you should put
 > close #issue-number
-2. move the ticket in zube to in progress
+2. move the ticket in github project to in progress
 3. PR title should match issue title
 4. PR title should contain "WIP" until it is ready for review and then you can remove it then move the ticket in zube to "in review"